barcek/deye/README.md

 ## Piping

-Arguments to `deye` can be piped from another process.
+Sets of arguments can be piped to `deye` from another process, with each complete argument set occupying a single line and each line being handled individually.

-These can be the additional arguments passed to `deno run`, with each set using the same flag string, e.g. filenames only:
+If a batch of lines consists only of the additional arguments passed to `deno run`, the same flag string is used for all:

 ```shell
 ls | grep .js | deye rwx
 ```

-Instead, the arguments piped can be both the flag string and the additional arguments to `deno run`, each as a single line:
+Alternatively, each line in a batch can include its own flag string:

 ```shell
 echo -e "r read.js\nw write.js\nx run.js" > cmds.txt